SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

-At some point you would probably like to customize default views or create custom actions. {@link BaseAction Actions} are the way of doing that.
+At some point you would probably like to customize default views or create custom actions.
+[Actions]{@link Action} are the way of doing that.

 ## Default actions

-Admin bro has 5 major default actions defined for each resource:
+Admin bro has 6 major default actions defined for each resource:

 __Resource__ base actions:

-* {@link module:ListAction list} - list all records
+* list - list all records
-* {@link module:NewAction new} [Add new] - creates new record
+* new [Add new] - creates new record

 __Record__ base actions:

-* {@link module:ShowAction show} [info] - shows details of a given record
+* show [info] - shows details of a given record
-* {@link module:EditAction edit} [edit] - updates given record
+* edit [edit] - updates given record
-* {@link module:DeleteAction delete} [remove] - removes given record
+* delete [remove] - removes given record

+__Bulk__ actions:

+* bulkDelete [remove] - removes all selected records from the database

-__Resource base actions__ can be accessed in the header of the list of all the resources (next to the _filters_ button). __Record actions__ are places in the list by the resource.
+__Resource base actions__ can be accessed in the header of the list of all the resources (next to the _filters_ button). __Record actions__ are places on the list by the resource.
+Where __Bulk actions__ appear right in the table header when you select at least one record.

 Take a look at the following screenshot:

 <img src="./images/actions.png">

-Default actions can be accessed right from the AdminBro class.
+Default actions can be accessed right from the AdminBro class, by using ACTIONS object.

 ```javascript